The Inheritance Clause

 “You’re handling this better than most men,” I told him.

 “I’ve been peed on twice today,” he said.
-“Nothing phases me anymore.”
+“Nothing fazes me anymore.”

 I surprised myself by laughing.
 A real laugh.
 The kind I hadn’t managed since—well, since before my birthday dinner imploded.
 Who gets peed on?